ceedubs/sbt-ctags/README.md

 --regex-scala=/^[ \t]*package[ \t]+([a-zA-Z0-9_.]+)/\1/p,packages/
 ```

-This was taken from the excellent blog post http://leonard.io/blog/2013/04/editing-scala-with-vim/
+This was taken from the excellent blog post [Editing Scala with vim](http://leonard.io/blog/2013/04/editing-scala-with-vim/) by Leonard Ehrenfried.

 # Using the plugin #